PlaidCloud/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 <!-- overview -->

-In Kubernetes, a _HorizontalPodAutoscaler_ automatically updates a workload resource (such as a {{< glossary_tooltip text="Deployment" term_id="deployment" >}} or
+In PlaidCloud, a _HorizontalPodAutoscaler_ automatically updates a workload resource (such as a {{< glossary_tooltip text="Deployment" term_id="deployment" >}} or
 {{< glossary_tooltip text="StatefulSet" term_id="statefulset" >}}), with the
 aim of automatically scaling the workload to match demand.

 Horizontal scaling means that the response to increased load is to deploy more
 {{< glossary_tooltip text="Pods" term_id="pod" >}}.
-This is different from _vertical_ scaling, which for Kubernetes would mean assigning more resources (for example: memory or CPU) to the Pods that are already running for the workload.
+This is different from _vertical_ scaling, which for PlaidCloud would mean assigning more resources (for example: memory or CPU) to the Pods that are already running for the workload.